deusdormit/deusdormit/README.md

 ### `init deusdormit`

 Hey!
-I'm an Australian developer specialising in frontend and backend-for-frontend.
-I have a blended skillset varying from functional web and mobile dev, to OOP in game engines, to interaction design, to 3D modelling and rendering.
+I'm an Australian developer specialising in frontend and backend-for-frontend with additional skills in OOP for game engines, interaction design & 3D art.

 🔗 https://deusdormit.itch.io/
  <br>